-Soreness is a normal part of working out, both for beginners and more seasoned bodybuilders.
-Whether or not you can work out with sore leg muscles depends on the severity of your pain.
+If you notice a bit of soreness during your next workout, know that it's normal; both for beginners and more seasoned bodybuilders.
+Working out with sore leg muscles depends on the severity of your pain.
 In some cases, a light workout can help relieve the soreness, although only on a temporary basis.
-If your muscles are extremely sore, working out may damage them even more.
+But if they are extremely sore, working out may damage them even more.

-Your muscles need rest to repair themselves, which is how they get bigger and stronger.
-While your individual threshold may vary, muscles can take up to seven days before they are ready to be worked out again, according to Dr. John Berardi, adjunct professor of Exercise Science at the University of Texas at Austin.
-The minimum recommended time between workouts is 48 to 72 hours.
-According to Julia Valentour of the American Council on Exercise, larger muscles such as the quadriceps and hamstrings need at least 72 hours to recover.
-If you work through soreness too often, your muscles don't have time to repair, and you can actually end up getting weaker.
-As Valentour points out, overtraining also will increase your risk of injury because of the increased strain on your muscles, tendons and ligaments.
+Your sore quads, and any muscle that you work to exertion, need rest to repair themselves.
+While your individual threshold may vary, the minimum recommended time between workouts is 48 to 72 hours.
+That's corroborated by the American Council on Exercise, which states that the bigger muscles — quads and hamstrings — need at least 72 hours to recover.
+Weakness will be your reward if you work through soreness too often.
+Over-training also will increase your risk of injury because of the exertion on your muscles, tendons and ligaments.

-If you have an injury, avoid working out until it is healed.
-If your soreness is caused by DOMS and is mild, a light workout with less weight or fewer repetitions can be performed and may offer relief from your soreness, although only temporarily.
-Instead of doing squats, you may consider doing some mild cardio on the treadmill or a stationary bike.
-Perform your next workout when the muscle soreness is gone and your range of motion has returned.
-You also should ensure your muscle strength is superior to what it was during your previous workout.
-Massaging your leg muscles as well as soaking them in cold water for 20 minutes at a time, several times a day might help speed the recovery process.
+If your soreness is DOMS related, a light workout with less weight or fewer repetitions can be performed and may offer temporary relief from your soreness.
+Switch things up by taking a walk on a treadmill or riding a stationary bike.
+Before you know it, the soreness will be gone and you'll be able to achieve your full range of motion again; and stronger than before.
+Try massaging your leg muscles as well as soaking them in cold water for 20 minutes at a time, several times a day, to help speed the recovery process.